DIY Craft: Recycle a Garden Fence Into a Creative Bulletin Board or Jewelry Organizer

-- your garden item (again, this can be wire, wood, or plastic)
+- Garden item (again, this can be wire, wood, or plastic)

-- a cork board - I was able to buy a package of 12 inch cork tiles ($6.64 for a package of 4 tiles), but there are many types of cork boards available
+- Corkboard - I was able to buy a package of 12" cork tiles ($6.64 for a package of 4 tiles), but there are many types of cork boards available

-- a clear Command hook to hang your display
+- Clear Command hook to hang your display

-- wire and wire cutters (optional and only if you want to use your board as a jewelry display)
+- Wire and wire cutters (if you want to use your board as a jewelry display)

-- cup hooks or small decorative drawer pulls/knobs to hang your jewelry on
+- Cup hooks or small decorative drawer pulls/knobs to hang the jewelry

 1. First, I followed steps 1 through 3 of the directions above to decide the arrangement of my garden pieces and the finished surface.
 Again, you can make a bigger display or bulletin board by using more garden pieces or a larger item.